HSP Topics: The Challenges of the Highly Sensitive Man

-One group-- typically the largest-- display all the characteristics of high sensitivity, but forcefully deny and reject the possibility that they are "sensitive."
-The have fully "bought" the concept of the Boy's Club and conventional ideas about how men "should" behave.
+Category 1 - This is typically the largest group.
+They display all the characteristics of high sensitivity, but forcefully deny and reject the possibility that they are "sensitive."
+The have fully bought the concept of the boys' club and conventional ideas about how men "should" behave.
 A few may be secretly aware that they are sensitive, and almost go overboard in their attempts to "prove" they are not.
-Whereas we don't get to see their inner sensitivity directly, we get to see the side effects of them ignoring their inborn trait which often manifests in unhealthy ways: When they start feeling overstimulated-- as all HSPs do, from time to time-- they often dull their senses with drugs, alcohol or other addictive behaviors, while insisting that "nothing" is the matter.
-Short tempers and irritability are common, as are periods of depression-- typically unaddressed.
-Loved ones might hear phrases like "I just need to be alone!" after which the HS Man-in-denial secludes himself in a study or in a solitary hobby of some kind.
+Whereas we don't get to see their inner sensitivity directly, we get to see the side effects of them ignoring their inborn trait which often manifests in unhealthy ways: When they start feeling overstimulated—as all HSPs do, from time to time—they often dull their senses with drugs, alcohol or other addictive behaviors, while insisting that nothing is the matter.
+Short tempers and irritability are common, as are periods of depression—typically unaddressed.
+Loved ones might hear phrases like "I just need to be alone!" after which the HS man-in-denial secludes himself in a study or in a solitary hobby of some kind.

-The second group-- typically also quite large-- consists of HS Men who are aware they are sensitive, but live a bit of a double life: They accept their sensitivity at home, in private, but outwardly "fake it" that their lives are quite normal.
+Category 2 - This is also typically also quite large.
+It consists of HS Men who are aware they are sensitive, but live a bit of a double life: They accept their sensitivity at home, in private, but outwardly "fake it" that their lives are quite normal.

 You might even hear them say things like "Yeah, I'm an HSP, but I don't really pay attention to it."

-The third-- and somewhat smaller but growing-- group is made up of HS Men who have come to understand and embrace that they are Highly Sensitive, and have found ways to integrate the effects of the trait into their daily lives-- without feeling like their sensitivity is a "burden."
+Category 3 - This group is somewhat smaller but growing.
+It is made up of HS Men who have come to understand and embrace that they are Highly Sensitive, and have found ways to integrate the effects of the trait into their daily lives—without feeling like their sensitivity is a "burden."